-Water Provide data to demonstrate that the proposed water resource is Resources sufficient and sustainable meeting the forecast demand of customers over the duration of the Access Agreement and for all likely planning scenarios.
+Water Resources Provide data to demonstrate that the proposed water resource is sufficient and sustainable meeting the forecast demand of customers over the duration of the Access Agreement and for all likely planning scenarios.
 When calculating predictions please use methodologies consistent with those contained in "Water Resources Planning Guidelines", Environment Agency 2003 v3.3 and reports referenced therein and "Reassessment of Water Company Yields", Environment Agency 1997.
 This should also include information on a) security of supply in the form of a risk assessment to cover likely frequency and duration of outage of supply for maintenance, power failure, source failure, source pollution or other reason. b) the margin of output over demand calculated over a yearly basis as forecast of the margin of deployable output over peak week demand of customers.

 Hydraulics Data required on quantity at Point(s) of Entry Please complete the inflow table below to provide an indication of the variation in flow at the Point of Entry.
 This information should be provided for each year of the Access Agreement.
 Please also provide a normal daily flow profile of hourly flow at the Point of Entry.

-Proposed inflow at the Point of Entry
+Proposed inflow at the Proposed inflow at the Point of Entry

 Minimum Average Maximum

 Annual (MLD)

 Monthly (MLD)

 Weekly (MLD)

 Dailyl (MLD)

 Flow rate (I/s)

-Data required on pressure Entry where the supply is directly required when the supply is downward where flows and pressures at the Access Agreement (e.g., where demand requirements) the talk data associated with these chas a minimum this table should be should be supplyed to the supply is directly as a minimum the supply is directly as a minimum the supply is directly as the supp ld specify gauge pressures at the minimum, mean and maximul m flow rates given in the table above.
+Data required on pressure

+Entry where the supply is directly required when the supply is of where flows and pressures at the Access Agreement (e.g. videmand requirements) the tare data associated with these characters. •

+ald specify gauge pressures at the

+minimum, mean and maximu m flow rates given in the table above.

 Flow (I/s) Gauge Pressure (metres)

 Data required for Point(s) of Exit Please complete the table below to demonstrate the variation in the quantity to be delivered to the Point of Exit.
 This should information should be provided for each year of the Access Agreement.
 A separate table should be completed for each Point of Exit.
 Please also provide a normal daily flow profile of hourly flow at each Point of Exit.

-Forecast demand at Forecast demand at Point of Exit
+Forecast demand at

 Minimum Average Maximum

 Annual (MLD)

 Monthly (MLD)

 Weekly (MLD)

 Daily (MLD)

 Flow rate (I/s)